tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Gifts and Purchases.md

 - Cloak of the mantra ray (uncommon minor item, acquired from the [[Te'kula]] village in [[Elderwood|the Elderwood]])

 - 9 quivers of Skaer arrows, constructed by [[Umli]]
+- Masterwork shield, constructed of 7.5 lb of [[Skaer Steel]] by [[Umli]].
+Grants +1 additional bonus to AC, and +2 to bonus to Dexterity saving throws against effects targeting only you, or that you could reasonably block with a shield.
+- Improvements by Umli to Delwath's [[Deno'qai Lynx Shield]], using Skaer steel

 - Tattoo of Darkvision (uncommon minor item, acquired from [[Cecilia Lister]] in [[Tollen]])
 - [[Soul Tattoo]] (rare major item).
 Created by Cecilia Lister for Kenzo, in exchange for gold and the shadowfell brand tattoo that Kadmos wore.
-- Masterwork shield, constructed of 7.5 lb of [[Skaer Steel]] by [[Umli]].
-Grants +1 additional bonus to AC, and +2 to bonus to Dexterity saving throws against effects targeting only you, or that you could reasonably block with a shield. %%add item, d&d beyond link%%

 - Dragonhide Studded Leather (uncommon major item).
 Made from the hide of a white dragon; purchased in Zvervinka.
 - Dragonhide Cloak (uncommon major item).
 Made from the hide of a white dragon; purchased in Zvervinka.